Dejavu333/wok.js/README.md

   </script>
   ```

-  and then modify them dynamically in index.html
+  and then modify them dynamically with html
   ![image](https://user-images.githubusercontent.com/89163562/233831801-21ded63d-2370-4958-a8fa-687e9691749a.png)

-  or via code.
+  or with js.
   ![image](https://user-images.githubusercontent.com/89163562/233832745-658925c1-6e51-4ac4-8372-4ee996a6de43.png)
   </details>